ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 This command just changes the appearance of the table.
 There's no influence on html/latex files that is converted from the markdown.
+Notice that the command supports only the above type of markdown table format.

 A script `mktbl.rb` supports this command.
 If you run the script like this: